Neko3000/Iris.iOS/README.md

 - [x] Profile Comment
 - [x] More...

+## Interface Design
+We fully customized its interface considering proper UX before we developed it on Xcode.</br>
+And we decided to provide its Sketch file, you could find it here.

 ## Dependencies
 For handling Network requests, we used famouse [Alamofire](https://github.com/Alamofire/Alamofire) and [SwfityJSON](https://github.com/SwiftyJSON/SwiftyJSON) in this project.</br>